adrpar/asciidoctor-confluence-adf/README.md

 ## Extension Loading

-By default, the `adf_extensions.rb` file loads **both** the ADF converter and the Jira inline macro, so you can use them together with a single `-r` option:
+By default, the `adf_extensions.rb` file loads **both** the ADF converter and the Jira/Atlassian mention macros, so you can use them together with a single `-r` option:

 ```bash
 asciidoctor -r ./src/adf_extensions.rb -b adf yourfile.adoc
 ```

-If you only want to use the Jira inline macro (for example, with the standard HTML backend), you can load just the macro:
+If you only want to use the Jira and Atlassian mention macros (for example, with the standard HTML backend), you can load just the macro:

 ```bash
 asciidoctor -r ./src/jira_macro.rb yourfile.adoc
 ```

 > **Note:**
-> `adf_extensions.rb` registers both the ADF converter and the Jira macro for convenience.
+> `adf_extensions.rb` registers both the ADF converter and the macros for convenience.
-> If you only need the Jira macro, require `jira_macro.rb` directly.
+> If you only need the macros, require `jira_macro.rb` directly.

 ---